What Can We Learn from Iraqi Christians 11 Years After ISIS’s Attack?

 Christians in Egypt

 Egypt has a population of approximately 111.2 million people.
-Christians make up roughly 10% of this population, making them the largest Christian minority in the Middle East and North Africa (MENA) region.
+Christians make up over 15% of this population, making them the largest Christian minority in the Middle East and North Africa (MENA) region.

 Around 90% of Egyptians are Sunni Muslims, making Islam the dominant religion.
 According to Article 2 of Egypt’s Constitution, Islam is the official state religion, and the principles of Sharia Law serve as the primary source of legislation in the country.